jacoborus/directus-extension-display-link/README.md

 ## Install

-Navigate to the Directus Marketplace, search for "display-link", navigate to the extension page, and click "Install Extension"
+Search for "display link" in the Marketplace of your app settings, navigate to the extension page, and click "Install Extension"

+## Screenshots

 ![](https://raw.githubusercontent.com/jacoborus/directus-extension-display-link/main/screenshot.png)